515-516-6769

 Dental Service Organizations (DSOs) control 35% of U.S. practices.
 Market penetration will likely reach 60%-70% within five years.

 Overhead and debt drive this shift.
 64% of practices reported increased overhead in 2024.
-Facing high supply costs and labor shortages, 80% of practices struggled to fill hygienist roles, new dentists opt for employment.
+Facing high supply costs and labor shortages, 80% of practices struggled to fill hygienist roles, and new dentists opt for employment.
 In 2024, 30% of new graduates joined a DSO, up from 12% in 2015.
 This consolidation suggests more standardized pricing for cosmetic services, but potentially less autonomy for the providers.

 Frequently asked questions